-Mill Road – A Street for People is a group of local residents working on a non-partisan basis to achieve the best Mill Road for everyone.
-The group runs with a flat, non-hierarchical structure – so there is no committee or people with officer roles.
+mill road – a street for people is a group of local residents and business people working on a non-partisan basis to achieve the best Mill Road for everyone.
+You can read our constitution here.

 Really excited to hear the proposals being discussed by @MillRoad4People for improvements to Mill Road.

 I like the idea of making the bridge accessible for businesses making local deliveries and adding loading bays to keep vans off the pavements.Andrew, The Garden Kitchen

 As a resident of Romsey Town I care deeply about my area and I think that this campaign, and its goals, can help us come together in pursuit of an improved Mill Road.

 I believe that by working together we can solve problems and deliver benefits to our community, including our minorities and those who may be disadvantaged.”Paul Saunders, former Liberal Democrat City Councillor for Romsey Ward and former Mayor of the City

 As a former Director of Planning at Cambridge City Council and now an independent adviser on city planning and design I very much support this initiative.
 I have lived in Petersfield for 30 years, and Mill Road lies at the heart of the community.
 It has huge potential as a cycle and pedestrian-friendly street that learns from the best national and international good practice.
 The debate about the bridge closure should not be seen as a battle between residents and local businesses.
 A visionary and collaborative approach can accommodate everyone’s aspirations and I am happy to offer whatever support I can to help.Peter Studdert

 We moved into this area 25 years ago because of its diversity and strong sense of community.
 One down side though was the difficulty travelling around freely on foot or by bike because of constant traffic congestion on Mill Road.